Joy-less/Holo/README.md

 # Holo

-Holo is a unique scripting language inspired by Ruby and Lua.
+Holo is a scripting language inspired by Ruby, Lua and C#.
 It aims for:
 - Simplicity (keep it simple)
 - Expressiveness (code your way)
 - Embeddability (with .NET)